jampies/calendar_component_snippets/README.md

-# calendar_component_snippets
+# Calendar component snippets

-Calendar component snippets
+A few React component snippets used to provide an example of coding style